Copile/copile-backend/README.md

-# Copile Backend - Repo
+# Copile Backend - Repository

 Welcome to the Copile Backend repository!
 This repository contains the backend components of the Copile project, including Cloud Functions and Cloud Run services.
 This document provides an overview of the repository's structure, services, and deployment process.